Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, San Vigilio Cathedral

-The second thing to do in Trento is just right there in the city’s square, The Trento Cathedral or the Cathedral of Saint Vigilio.
+The second thing to do in Trento is also located right there in the city’s square: The Trento Cathedral, also known as the Cathedral of Saint Vigilio.

 What’s the most notable thing about Trento Cathedral?

-More religious artworks are inside the Cathedral of Saint Vigilio, though.
-There are frescoes and Byzantine-style murals inside, which are genuinely nostalgic to see.
-You must check out the side altars, staircase, and the cathedral’s crypt.
+Inside, you’ll find religious artworks, frescoes, and Byzantine-style murals that are truly nostalgic to see.
+Don’t forget to check out the side altars, staircase, and cathedral crypt.

 Explore the crypt here:

-For me, the real deal of coming inside the Cathedral of Saint Vigilio lies in the crypt.
-It can get a bit creepy as you walk over tombs, but the relicsstone inscriptions, and art are fascinatingly intriguing.
+To me, the most intriguing part of the Cathedral of Saint Vigilio is the crypt.
+It can be a little spooky walking among the tombs, but the relics, stone inscriptions, and artwork are well worth the visit.

 3. Visit Buonconsiglio Castle Museum